raom1/NLP-twitter-science-news/README.md

 correlations were made for each word pair in each group.
 Correlations were based on how often two words appered next to each other versus how often each word appeared independently.
 A visualization was then prepared to display correlations and represented groups of related words that could be placed into topics.
-Popular and unpopular tweets could then be compared to identify stories or topics that were more common in popular versus unpopular tweets.
+Popular and unpopular tweets could then be compared to identify stories or topics that were more common in popular versus unpopular tweets.<br>
 ![word_correlation](/images/Word_correlation.png)

 ### How to interact with the data?